+Classified documents found in Biden garage as president says he’s ‘cooperating fully’

-White House says classified documents found in Biden’s garage
+Classified documents found in Biden’s garage as president says he’s ‘cooperating fully’

-The White House says it ‘will continue to cooperate with the review by the Department of Justice’
+President Biden says he is ‘cooperating fully’ with the US Justice Department

-President Joe Biden’s personal attorneys discovered additional classified documents stored among papers and items in the garage of president’s Wilmington, Delaware, home, the White House has said.
+Joe Biden’s personal lawyers discovered more classified documents stored among papers and items in the garage of president’s home, the White House has said.

-Special Counsel to the President Richard Sauber said on Thursday that Mr Biden’s attorneys have completed a search of Mr Biden’s two Delaware residences – his primary home in the state’s capital and a vacation home in Rehoboth Beach, Delaware – in consultation with the Justice Department.
+Special Counsel to the President Richard Sauber said on Thursday that Mr Biden’s attorneys have completed a search of the president’s two Delaware residences – his primary home in Wilmington and a vacation home in Rehoboth Beach, Delaware – in consultation with the Justice Department.

 The latest search follows the 2 November discovery of Obama-era records at a think tank office used by Mr Biden during his time away from government service.